evietron/BackBit-Tool/README.md

 Use any unsupported extension to add extended data
 ```

+## Build instructions

 This is a NW.js app which means it is a JavaScript application that runs in a browser framework, appearing as an executable on Windows, Mac OSX, or Linux machines.
 This is great for compatibility, and builds on the Node.js infrastructure.

-You must install node & npm:
+You must install node & npm to build on your machine:
 https://nodejs.org/en/download/

 To setup for development (first time only):